-Condition Reports will be provided by the PAHMA's Registrar or Conservator.
+Condition Reports will be provided by the PAHMA's Head of Registration or Conservator.
 Reports include documentation of each object and a record photograph.
 Any changes to the conditions noted should be reported immediately and in writing.
 The PAHMA may require interim Condition Reports in certain cases.
 Unless the Borrower gives notice within ten working days after receipt of the loan specifying any defect in, or other objection to, the provided Condition Report, the Borrower agrees that it shall be conclusively presumed that the Borrower has fully inspected the objects and acknowledged that they are in the condition specified in the Condition Report.

 The Borrower will be responsible for the cost of packing objects by in-house staff or a professional handler approved by the PAHMA.
 Unless otherwise specified, the Borrower will repack loans in the same or similar material.
 Packing and crating materials should be stored in appropriate facilities for preservation.
 The Borrower will be responsible for following any special packing and unpacking instructions provided by the PAHMA.
 Any alterations to packing must be approved in writing by the Registrar or Conservator.